Spikarija/ARKCommerce/README.md

 ----------

 ## **Milestones to v1.0.0**
-When it is finished, v1.0.0 will be published on GitHub and WordPress.org.
+When the plugin reaches its final form and infrastructure for running it is secure, v1.0.0 will be published both here on GitHub and WordPress.org for it relies on an ARKCommerce Node that is in intermittent operation and totally inaccessible from WAN at this time.

   - [x] Successful initial deployment and automated order processing